 Middle grades students earning high school credit shall simultaneously be credited with meeting the requirements for the appropriate corresponding pre-grade 9 courses.
 High school courses taken below grade 9 are included in student's cumulative GPA and may be used to satisfy high school graduation requirements and Bright Futures award requirements.
-(For additional information, see Middle Grades Promotion Policy, page 6)

-B. Based on [FS 1003.428], middle school students who attempt Algebra 1, Algebra 1 Honors, Biology 1 Honors, Geometry Honors, Spanish 1, French 1, Chinese 1, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
+Based on [FS 1003.4282(5)], middle school students who attempt Algebra 1, Algebra 1 Honors, Biology 1 Honors, Geometry Honors, World Languages, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
 Any grade for a repeated course for credit will replace the former grade in GPA calculation; however, all course grades will still be documented within high school official academic transcripts, cumulative student records, and an automated system.
 In addition, grades from all courses taken must be included in the GPA calculation unless the grade has been forgiven by retaking the same or comparable course.
 Under local district policy, if retaking a course improves an "F" to a "D", only the "D" will be calculated in the GPA.
 If a student earns the same letter grade twice for the same course, only ONE of the letter grades will be counted in the student's GPA calculation.
 In all cases of grade forgiveness, only the new grade shall be used in GPA calculation.

-- C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
-Any student dropping a high school course will be returned to a comparable middle school level course. - D. Please see Appendix A for complete description of Middle Grades EOC requirements.
+- Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
+Any student dropping a high school course will be returned to a comparable middle school level course. - -Please see Appendix A for complete description of Middle Grades EOC requirements.
+Students successfully completing middle school may begin earning their community service hours for high school transcripts beginning on the first day of grade 9.
+Make Lang same as high school

 Students in grades 6-8 who successfully complete an online course for high school credit may use that course to satisfy the online course for high school graduation requirement.

-E. COMMUNITY SERVICE
+.
+COMMUNITY SERVICE

-Community Service is not required for graduation but is required for the Bright Futures-Awards.
-Students must identify a social or civic issue or a professional area that interest him or her, develop a plan for his or her personal involvement in addressing the issue or learning about the area, and through papers or other presentations, evaluate and reflect upon his or her experience.
+Community service is not required for graduation but is required for the Bright Futures-Awards.
+Students must identify a social or civic issue or a professional area that interest him or her, develop a plan for his or her personal involvement in addressing the issue or learning about the area, and, through papers or other presentations, evaluate and reflect upon his or her experience.
 Except for credit earned through service-learning courses adopted pursuant to s.
 1003.497, the student may not receive remuneration or academic credit for volunteer service work performed.
-Such work may include, but is not limited to, a business or governmental internship, work for a nonprofit community service organization, or activities on behalf of a candidate for public office.
-The hours of volunteer service must be documented in writing and the document must be signed by the student, the student's parent or guardian and a representative of the organization for which the student performed the volunteer service work.
+Such work may include, but is not limited to, a business or governmental internship, work for a non profit community service organization, or activities on behalf of a candidate for public office.
+The hours of volunteer service must be documented in writing, and the document must be signed by the student, the student's parent or guardian, and a representative of the organization for which the student performed the volunteer service work.

-- F. Community service for high school begins after confirmation of promotion to grade 9. - G. For Bright Futures eligibility, volunteer/community service hours must be completed prior to graduation.
+- Community service for high school begins after confirmation of promotion to grade 9. - German For Bright Futures eligibility, volunteer/community service hours must be completed prior graduation.
 Note: Please see the Bright Futures website for the most updated information.

-VII.
+VIII.
 TRANSFERS FROM OTHER SCHOOLS